wonsunahn/CS1632_RentACatManual/README.md

   * [Groupwork Plan](#groupwork-plan)

 # CS 1632 - Software Testing
-Summer Semester 2024
+Fall Semester 2024

-* DUE: July 9 (Tuesday), 2024 before start of class
+* DUE: September 23 (Monday), 2024 before start of class

 **GitHub Classroom Link:** TBD

+This is going to be your first group assignment.
+When you click on the GitHub Classroom link, you will be asked to either create a new team or join an existing team.
+Please use the team name that you listed on the Partnership Contract.
+If your partner already created a team, join that team rather than create a new one.

 ## Description